-We wanted to know making perfumes.
+We wanted to know how to make perfumes.
 It has actually been years since that idea sprouted but I guess we never had time because we were very busy.
 Finally, this rainy season in Quezon City (July-Sept) we finally got time.
 (Or we opted to have time?)
 Maybe, with all the rains outside, we wanted to have an indoor activity where we can learn and (perhaps) start a new business venture.
 Yes, business venture… as doing travel blogs alone is a bit expensive.
 Why not develop our brand of perfumes and sell… and get rich?

 If you want to hide under the scorching sun or the moody rains of Quezon City or just want to try something new, we recommend you try BC Fragrance’ perfume making workshop.

 Here are the 9 Things to Expect on your Perfume Making Experience in Quezon City, Philippines!

 How do we smell?
 It obviously starts with our nose where olfactory nerves deliver messages to the brain.
 As per scientific research, our brain can recognize nearly 10,000 unique odors.
 We just need to smell as many odors as possible.

 2.)
 Learn from the Expert

 ‘I really want Filipinos to be creative on making their own fragrances.’- Bernadette Lim

 Your teacher will be Bernadette Lim, a perfume addict and perfume collector by passion and a Perfumer and Certified Fragrance Specialist by profession.
 She has studied in New York and Thailand about Fragrance and Perfume Making.

 You will know how perfumes are made through processes such as distillation, expression, maceration and enfleurage.
 You will also be given a chance to smell different fragrances and categorise those to olfactive groups: aldehydes, aromatic, citrus, green, soft floral, heavy floral, fruity, spicy, gourmand, woody, marine, leather, and oriental.